About the course

 Personal Safety & Social Responsibility

 An understanding of on-board working conditions, safety procedures and accident prevention.

 Personal Survival Techniques

-Survival at sea in event of emergency, life-raft familiarisation
+Survival at sea in the event of an emergency, life-raft familiarisation.

 Elementary First Aid